 Wigwams are the ideal solution for beans, peas and tomatoes, but can also be used for squashes and melons as long as you choose sturdy canes.

 If you prefer a less rustic solution for your garden, then a metal or painted timber obelisk (opens in new tab) offers the same results with a more elegant appearance.

 10. Zone your crops with a trellis screen

 Wooden trellis panels can be used to make a striking green backdrop in a vegetable garden.
 Position them to create distinct garden 'rooms', or to screen off unsightly areas.

-Trellis panels require adequate support, meaning they will need to be fixed to fencing posts in order to secure them in place.
-Alternatively, you can attach panels to an existing fence or wall.
+These vegetable garden trellis ideas require adequate support, meaning they will need to be fixed to fencing posts in order to secure them in place.
+Alternatively, you can attach panels to your existing garden fence ideas or garden wall ideas.